noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 better](http://lookingatdata.blogspot.se/2013/01/speeding-up-r-computations-pt-iii.html).
 For reasons I don't completely understand, the overhead of using more cores is not always worth it, so it may be better to use, say 16, rather than 64 codes.
-Some experimentation will helpful here.
+Some experimentation will help here.

+One other thing: if you can limit the parallel processes to computational tasks, and avoid things like reading/writing to disk or downloading files in the parallel code, you'll be less likely to run into problems.

 A disadvantage of parallel computing is that it is not available to everyone.
 People run code on different machines.
 If you are writing